RarelyCharlie/rarelycharlie.github.io/glossary.md

 Short for ~~conversation~~.

 # counseling
-Any of various professional methodologies for helping people with mental or emotional difficulties, particularly, but not exclusively, for the ordinary difficulties of life, as opposed to mental illness.
+Any of various professional methodologies for helping people with mental or emotional difficulties, particularly, but not exclusively, for the ordinary difficulties of life, as opposed to mental illness. _See also:_ ~~therapy~~

 # counselor
 A ~~therapist~~ who provides counseling.